-These include People’s Voice, Rebel Youth, the New Worker, the Guardian, the Centre for Research on Globalization, the Prometheus Institute, Dissident Voice, CounterPunch, Axis of Logic, RINF Alternative News, Tesfa News, Press TV, and the International Model United Nations Association.
+Below is a non-exhaustive list of articles I have written which have been published or cited in various books, newspapers, websites, magazines, and NGOs.
+These include People’s Voice, Rebel Youth, the New Worker, the Guardian, the Centre for Research on Globalization, the Prometheus Institute, Dissident Voice, CounterPunch, Axis of Logic, RINF Alternative News, Tesfa News, Press TV, the Centre for Land and Warfare Studies, the International Model United Nations Association, and others.

 Canada Post was founded in 1867 and has since become a vital service to all Canadians, delivering 40 million items to 14 million addresses everyday, and employing over 70,000 full and part‑time employees.